-If you are using an α7 series or equivalent full frame camera, the topic of crop factors luckily doesn’t concern you.
-However, if you – like me – started using adapted lenses on a NEX/α6000 or any other camera with a smaller sensor (i.e. Micro FourThirds, Fuji X or EOS M), the following remarks might be of interest to you.
+If you are using an α7/α9 series or equivalent full frame camera, the topic of crop factors luckily doesn’t concern you.
+However, if you – like me – started using adapted lenses on a NEX/α5X00/α6X00 or any other camera with a smaller sensor (i.e. Micro FourThirds, Fuji X or EOS M), the following remarks might be of interest to you.

 As all Minolta MC / MD lenses are designed for 35 mm film or ‘full frame’ format, their optics produce an image in the sensor plane that just covers this image format.
-That also means that the projected image is larger than the sensor of the NEX itself.
+That also means that the projected image is larger than the sensor of APS-C or MFT cameras.
 Therefore, the sensor only catches a ‘crop’ from the actual image.
 The ratio of the image diagonals of the full frame and the sensor is expressed in the crop factor.
-For the NEX, which has an APS-C format sensor, this factor is usually given as 1.5 and more precisely accounts for 1.526.
+For NEX, α5X00 and α6X00, which have an APS-C format sensor, this factor is usually given as 1.5 and more precisely calculates to 1.526.
 As only a fraction of the projected image is captured, the picture seems to bring you closer to your subject compared to a picture taken under identical circumstances with the same lens on a full frame camera.
 This results in a virtual increase in the lenses focal length equal to crop factor x original focal length.
 In other words: The field of view (FOV) of a 50 mm prime mounted to an APS-C camera is equivalent to the FOV of a 75 mm prime on a full frame camera.

 It is often said that your f-stop (= “aperture”) changes by crop factor x original f-stop, because the equivalent focal length increases, but the aperture opening does not.
 That is technically not correct, because the f-stop is defined by physical focal length and physical aperture opening, both of which are fixed properties of the lens.
 What people mean when they say that the f-stop changes is, that your depth of field (DOF) is increased when compared to the same equivalent focal length on full frame.
 Coming back to the example from above, you will need a 75 mm lens on a full frame camera to get the same FOV as a 50 mm on APS-C. Everything else kept constant, the 75 mm will have a shallower depth of field.